 Working with the GoAhead Source Code

-GoAhead releases are available as a source code distribution that contains all the required source files, headers, tools, and test framework to reconfigure, build, and verify GoAhead.
+GoAhead releases include all the required source files, headers, tools, and test framework to reconfigure, build, and verify GoAhead.
 The software supports three tools for building from source.

 - Visual Studio or Xcode projects

 Building via make is the simplest and quickest way to build.
 Use make if you want a default build or if you need to integrate GoAhead with an existing make-based build system.
 Build with MakeMe if you want to customize or configure the software for your system, or if you need to cross-compile for another operating system or architecture.
 Use the IDE projects for Visual Studio or Xcode if you are most comfortable with these tools and want a default build.